goji/ctx-csrf/README.md

 What about providing your own error handler and changing the HTTP header the package inspects on requests? (i.e. an existing API you're porting to Go).
-Well, goji/csrf provides options for changing these as you see fit:
+Well, ctx-csrf provides options for changing these as you see fit:

 ```go
 func main() {